Yes, you can apply for a mortgage online. Please click the link below to get started!

 The following is a general list of items we’ll need during the process of your mortgage loan application, but it is not all-inclusive.
 Because circumstances vary with every application the items we’ll request from you may be different.

-PEFCU offers Conventional, fixed rate, First mortgages with terms of 15, 20 or 30 years.
-We also offer fixed rate Second mortgages with a 15 year term.
+PEFCU offers conventional and jumbo fixed-rate mortgages with terms of 15, 20, or 30 years.
+We also offer a fixed-rate Home Equity Loan with a 15 year term.

 No, not at this time.
 Please see the question above.